Meet the Team

 I have experience working with individuals dealing with presenting concerns such as anxiety, depression, life transitions, grief & loss, behavioral difficulties, and trauma.
 My goal is to provide an accepting, warm, and supportive environment for my clients to feel safe, heard, and valued.
 When working with children I utilize child-centered play therapy.
 This approach allows children to process challenges and communicate through their natural language of play.
 In addition to traditional talk therapy, creative interventions including art and expressive therapies are used to best support teens and young adults.
 I offer a warm, accepting environment that promotes growth, self-reliance and hope.

-• Jennifer Gadea, MA., Clinical Marriage and Family Therapist, AMFT
+Jennifer Gadea, Licensed Marriage and Family Therapist, MA, LMFT

 Works with: Children, Adolescents, Young Adults, and Family